-- A disability under the Equality Act 2010 all reasonable adjustments will be made in order that they can access the full curriculum.
+- A disability under the Equality Act 2010 all reasonable adjustments will be made in order that they

+can access the full curriculum.

 - Attendance and Punctuality

 - Health and Welfare

 - English as an Additional Language (EAL)

 - Being in receipt of Pupil Premium Grant

-- Being a Looked After Child - Being a child of Serviceman/woman
+- Being a Looked After Child

+• Being a child of Serviceman/woman

 Persistent disruptive or withdrawn behaviour does not necessarily mean that a young person has SEND.
 Any concerns over a pupil's behaviour will be investigated on the premise that the behaviour is an underlying response to a need.
 This may be a learning difficulty or another factor, as noted above.
 School staff will endeavour to recognise and quickly identify the reasons for the behaviour and take all reasonable steps to address the root cause.
-We are proud to be an Attachment and Trauma Sensitive School and hold the God accreditation for this.
+We are proud to be an Attachment and Trauma Sensitive School and hold the Gold accreditation for this.
 All of our staff are trained in this area and we recognise that some indicators of SEN may also be attributed to early trauma.
+We have two Pupil and Family Support Leads who support children with emotional wellbeing needs and have a wide range of intervention programmes available.

-The SENDCo may carry out some additional observations and 1:1 work with children.
-St Augustine's works closely with Dr Francesca Heffernan from Applied Psychologies who can provide staff consultations, parental support of 1:1 work and diagnostic assessments.
+The SENDCo may carry out some additional observations and I:I work with children.
+St Augustine's works closely with Dr Francesca Heffernan from Applied Psychologies who can provide staff consultations, parental support of I:I work and diagnostic assessments.
 We also work with an allocated Educational Psychologist through Lancashire.
 Additionally, some children may receive support from our National Health Service colleagues e.g. Speech Therapy, Occupational Therapy, Child & Adolescent Mental Health Services etc. Any external agency involvement is done with the full consent and support of parents and carers.